jpshlima/systems_notebooks/README.md

 - Ycaro R. Dantas

 The scripts are divided in classification and regression tasks, for Scenarios 1 and 2.
+In addition, the classification task employs Python and Octave algorithms, whereas regression uses only Python.

+The other files are data collected from simulation campaigns in ns-3.

 Feel free to contact joao.lima@engenharia.ufjf.br